Interview Hoarding: That Ensure Stability

 \subsection{Homogeneous \Arrngs}

-The distribution of interviews is an essential factor in the stability of the NRMP match.
-So, it is natural to consider market interventions when the interview step is out of balance.
-Our motivating question is what happens when there is an increase to the number of interviews doctors can accept.
-The most straightforward intervention is to cap the number of interviews an agent can participate it.
-Here we consider a \textbf{homogeneous \arrng}: all doctors face the same cap and all hospitals face the same cap, but we allow the doctor and hospital caps to potentially differ.
-In other words, the \arrng would be described by two numbers: an interview capacity $l\in \mathbb N$ for hospitals and an interview capacity $k\in \mathbb N$ for doctors.
+One potential intervention that has been suggested to deal with interview hoarding is a cap on the number of interviews each doctor can accept.\footnote{For instance, see \cite{MorganWinkelEtAl:JSE2020}.} Here we consider \textbf{homogeneous \arrngs}: all doctors face the same cap and all hospitals face the same cap.
+Thus, the intervention would be described by two numbers: an interview capacity $l\in \mathbb N$ for hospitals and an interview capacity $k\in \mathbb N$ for doctors.
 The pair $(l,k)$ corresponds to the \arrng $(\i,\k)$ where for each $h\in H, \i_h = l$ and for each $d\in D, \k_d = k$.

-By \cref{prop: necessary for global sufficient} a homogenous \arrng $(l,k)$ can only be globally \sufficient if $l = k = 1$ or $l,k\geq \min\{|D|,|H|\}$.
-Nonetheless, $(l,k)$ \emph{may} be \sufficient for a specific profile of preferences.
-One might ask whether, starting at a profile $P\in \mathcal P$ and \arrng $(l,k)$ that is \sufficient at $P$, if the comparative statics with respect to $l$ and $k$ are consistent.
+By \cref{prop: necessary for global sufficient} a homogenous \arrng $(l,k)$ always yields a stable matching only if $l = k = 1$ or $l,k\geq \min\{|D|,|H|\}$.
+Nonetheless, $(l,k)$ \emph{may} yield stable matchings for specific profiles of preferences.
+One might ask whether, starting at a profile $P\in \mathcal P$ and \arrng $(l,k)$ that yields a stable matching at $P$, the comparative statics with respect to $l$ and $k$ are consistent.
 The following examples demonstrate that this is not so.
-It may be that, depending on $P$, increasing $k$ by 1 renders a previously \sufficient \arrng in\sufficient, or the opposite.
-In other words, the effect of the increase to $k$ is specific to $P$.
-Similarly for $l$.
+It may be that, depending on $P$, increasing $k$ renders a previously stable matching unstable, or the opposite.
+In other words, the effect of an increase to $k$ is specific to $P$ and $l$.